Bop2000/DANTE/eval_synthetic_func/Surrogate_Model/README.md

 --func (specify the test function) can be: ackley rastrigin rosenbrock schwefel michalewicz griewank levy

---method (specify the method to search) can be: DOTS here, but extended to DOTS-Greedy DOTS-eGreedy Random DualAnnealing DifferentialEvolution CMA-ES in `more_algorithms_available`
+--method (specify the method to search) can be: DANTE here, but extended to DANTE-Greedy DANTE-eGreedy Random DualAnnealing DifferentialEvolution CMA-ES in `more_algorithms_available`

 --dims (specify the problem dimensions) can be: any integer more than 1